Worldsheet Formalism for Decoupling Limits in String Theory: Introduction

 The studies of various decoupling limits in string/M-theory have been fruitful during the past decades.
-For example, the renowned AdS/CFT correspondence~\cite{Maldacena:1997re} arises from decoupling the $\CN=4$ super Yang-Mills (SYM) theory from IIB supergravity in the string picture and decoupling the near-horizon AdS geometry from the bulk IIB supergravity modes in the $p$-brane picture.
-This is closely related to the field-theoretical limits of string/M-theory that lead to different effective field theories, including supergravities in the target space, Dirac-Born-Infeld gauge actions on D$p$-branes, and \emph{Aharony-Bergman-Jafferis-Maldacena} (ABJM) superconformal field theory on M2-branes \cite{Aharony:2008ug}.
-Another remarkable decoupling limit that is more relevant to the theme of this paper is the Discrete Light Cone Quantization (DLCQ) of M-theory, \emph{i.e.} M-theory in spacetime with a lightlike compactification, which is usually achieved by taking a subtle infinite momentum limit along a spacelike circle~\cite{Susskind:1997cw, Seiberg:1997ad, Sen:1997we}.
-In the DLCQ, all light modes except the Kaluza-Klein particle states in the lightlike compactificaion are decoupled, and the theory is described by \emph{Banks-Fischler-Shenker-Susskind} (BFSS) Matrix quantum mechanics~\cite{deWit:1988wri, Banks:1996vh}.
+For example, the renowned AdS/CFT correspondence~\cite{Maldacena:1997re} relates two different decoupling limits: in the string picture, we decouple the $\CN=4$ super Yang-Mills (SYM) theory from IIB supergravity; in the $p$-brane picture, we decouple the near-horizon AdS geometry from the bulk IIB supergravity modes.
+Such decoupling limits can be viewed as field-theoretical limits of string/M-theory that lead to supergravities in the target space, gauge theories on D$p$-branes, and \emph{Aharony-Bergman-Jafferis-Maldacena} (ABJM) superconformal field theory on M2-branes~\cite{Aharony:2008ug}.
+Another remarkable decoupling limit that is more directly related to the theme of this paper is the one that leads to the Discrete Light Cone Quantization (DLCQ) of M-theory, \emph{i.e.}~M-theory in spacetime with a lightlike compactification.
+DLCQ M-theory is usually defined by taking a subtle infinite momentum limit along a spatial circle~\cite{Susskind:1997cw, Seiberg:1997ad, Sen:1997we}.
+In this limit, all light excitations except the Kaluza-Klein particle states in the lightlike compactificaion are decoupled, and the theory is described by the \emph{Banks-Fischler-Shenker-Susskind} (BFSS) Matrix quantum mechanics~\cite{deWit:1988wri, Banks:1996vh}\,\footnote{Alternatively, the lightlike circle maps to a spatial circle in the T- (U-)dual frame~\cite{Bergshoeff:2018vfn, Gomis:2000bd, Ebert:2023hba}.
+This relation makes it possible to use the self-consistent theory in the dual frame to define string/M-theory in the DLCQ.}.
 From the type IIA superstring perspective, the Kaluza-Klein particle states correspond to D0-brane bound states.
-In the original BFSS paper~\cite{Banks:1996vh}, it is conjectured that BFSS Matrix theory at the large $N$ limit may describe the full nonperturbative M-theory, where $N$ is the size of the matrix.
-In this large $N$ limit, the Matrix quantum mechanics becomes strongly coupled.
+In the original BFSS paper~\cite{Banks:1996vh}, it is conjectured that the BFSS Matrix theory at the large $N$ limit may describe the full nonperturbative M-theory in asymptotically flat spacetime, with $N$ the size of the matrix.
+At large $N$, the Matrix quantum mechanics becomes strongly coupled.